 There is a big difference between knowledge and wisdom.
-Knowledge can be observed as the ability to retain facts, while wisdom is having the foresight and understanding to use said facts accordingly.
-The Wisdom Evolution Trend, otherwise known as the DIKW model (Data, Information, Knowledge, Wisdom), is a very important element to both quantitative and qualitative data analysis.
+Knowledge can be observed as the ability to retain facts.
+Wisdom is having the foresight and understanding to use said facts accordingly.
+The DIKW model (Data, Information, Knowledge, Wisdom), is very important to both quantitative and qualitative data analysis.
 From data we have information, and from information we have knowledge.
-It is from this knowledge that we, subsequently, have the wisdom to make wise decisions…if the data is analysed correctly.
+It is from this knowledge that we have the wisdom to make wise decisions.
+If the data is analysed correctly, that is.

 The Building Blocks

 At the beginning of the data journey numbers and figures usually take precedence.
-Initially, data analysts input these numbers into spreadsheets, or the like, and have fantastic algorithms and a huge capability to analyse data and move it along towards information and knowledge.
+Initially, data analysts input these numbers into spreadsheets, or the like.
+They have fantastic algorithms and a huge capability to analyse data and move it along towards information and knowledge.

-However, knowledge and wisdom are very different things.
-Knowledge is knowing that Fukushima nuclear power plant sits on a massive geological fault line, this being the Pacific ring of fire.
+Knowledge is useful, but what we want is wisdom.
+Knowledge is knowing that Fukushima nuclear power plant sits on a massive geological fault line.
+This being the Pacific ring of fire.
 Wisdom is knowing not to build a Nuclear power plant 30 feet above sea level when there is a 200-year history of 50-foot waves.

-This analogy can be taken further when referring to data collection.
-We live in a Knowledge Economy, if you will, with all the worlds knowledge at our fingertips.
-Yet, despite this, we are drowning in knowledge, whilst facing a Tsunami of problems.
+We live in a Knowledge Economy, with all the worlds knowledge at our fingertips.
+Yet, despite having the information, we are drowning, whilst facing a Tsunami of problems.

 Organisations typically sit on terabytes of unstructured text.
 This text is called unstructured text because no one really knows what information is contained within.
-It is rich, and therefore extremely useful, as it typically comes from customers and employees and, therefore, provides accounts of their experiences with a product/service/ employment.
+It is extremely useful as it typically comes from customers and employees.
+It, therefore, provides accounts of their experiences with a product/service/ employment.

-To make sense of this knowledge (experience), and extract value from this rich data source, you first need the capability to analyse text- as knowledge is predominantly recorded as text.
-Recent advances in technology, in particular Artificial Intelligence (AI), Machine Learning (ML), and Natural Language Processing (NLP), has given many Tech companies a platform, and the potential capability to make sense of unstructured text.
+To make sense of this knowledge (experience), and extract value from this rich data source, you first need the capability to analyse text.
+Recent advances in technology, in particular AI, ML, and NLP, has given many Tech companies a platform, and the potential capability to make sense of unstructured text.